Public displays of progress (or lack of it) risk humiliating some students.

 Many teachers want to increase the motivation in Rocket Math by publicly displaying students’ progress.
 [Few do it as beautifully as this solar system with individual rockets for each student.]
 But what happens to the students who cannot learn as easily as the fastest?

 Coloring in the levels on their own personal folder and knowing what letter they are on is sufficient motivation for students.
 They really want to move ahead.
 [Trust me, every Rocket Math classroom I go into the students are chomping at the bit to tell me what level they are on!]
 If students aren’t progressing, they might not be practicing the right way, or getting the extra session they need daily, but that is something you will need to help them with rather than a lack of motivation.
-If you are very diligent and arrange things so that every student is passing within the six tries you can keep students together enough so that the amount of progress they have made on the chart does not become a humiliation, then this chart would be OK.
+Be very diligent to arrange things so that every student is passing within the six tries.
+You will be able to keep students progressing together.
+If the amount of progress they have made on your display does not become a humiliation, then this kind of display might be OK.
 But if it begins to be a source of embarrassment students will come to hate Rocket Math.
-Right now it is fine because most everyone is close together.
+Right now, it is fine because most everyone is close together.
 You could just change this after a month or so before it begins to be too obvious.

 If you want to add to student motivation in a way that brings the class together take a look at the Rocket Math Wall Chart, with star stickers and goal arrows.
 One big Rocket and each time students pass a level they get a star sticker to put on the chart, filling it from the bottom up.
-You set achievable goals such as filling three rows in four weeks, place an arrow at that point and if they meet the goal they get some kind of celebration such as an extra recess or a popcorn party or music during independent work time or recognition from the principal.
-This way every time any student passes a level they are helping the team meet the goal.
+You set achievable goals such as filling three rows in four weeks, place an arrow at that point and if they meet the goal, they get some kind of celebration such as an extra recess or a popcorn party or music during independent work time or recognition from the principal.
+This way every time any student passes a level, they are helping the team meet the goal.
 Even if a given student only passes once or twice during that four weeks that student still has contributed to the team “win” and can feel good about himself or herself.
 What’s more there is no public display of how that student is doing.
 Read more on the directions about to how to use the Wall Chart here.